fastoch/Nest-Full-Course/TUTO.md

 }
 ```

+### Singleton by default

+When NestJS instantiates the `UsersModule`, it creates a single instance of `UsersService`.
+By default, all providers in NestJS have a "singleton" scope.
+This means the framework creates the object once and shares that exact same instance across the entire application.

 ### How does Dependency Injection (DI) work in NestJS? (this is crucial)

 NestJS uses TypeScript's features to implement a powerful and clean DI system.
-In Nest, thanks to TypeScript capabilities, it's very easy to manage dependencies
-because they are resolved just by type.
+In Nest, thanks to TypeScript capabilities, it's very easy to manage dependencies since they're resolved just by type.

 In the example below, Nest will resolve the `catsService` by creating and returning an instance
 of `CatsService`: